lokenx/plexrequests-meteor/README.md

 * Couch Potato and PushBullet can be integrated via the admin interface
  * With CP enabled, movies are added to CP Wanted List if not present already, and an option to update movies download status is provided to users
  * PushBullet notifications can also be sent to give you a notification when a movie is requested
-* **NEW** A CP test page is now setup at `/couchpotato` that should help diagnose and troubleshoot connectivity issues, it requires you to be logged in to the admin interface to access
+* **NEW** A CP test page is now setup at `/couchpotato` that should help diagnose and troubleshoot connectivity issues

 ![Couch Potato Test](Screenshot08.png)